AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 # Known issues / Troubleshooting

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
-The remedy is to delete the `preferences.json` file created by the application before running the application again.
+The remedy is to delete the `preferences.json` file (located in same folder as BrewBook.jar) created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 3. **Once you select a contact card**, you will not be able to unselect it.
 4. **BrewBook does not accept names with special symbols** such as '/', if you require, you may spell out the name in full as we allow a maximum of 48 number of character for name.